hyperledger-archives/composer-tools/packages/composer-wallet-ibmcos/README.md

 ### *Step 1*

 - Signup for a IBM Cloud account (the developer plan is free and includes object storage)
 - Create a Cloud Object Store bucket.
+- Select the Credentials link from the left hand panel and click the button to create a new Credential
-Would suggest to under the 'Select Service ID' automatically create a service
+- Under the 'Select Service ID' dropdown, select to automatically create a service
-- Also if you want to use the AWS CLI to access the bucket specify the following in the Add Inline Configuration Parameters (Optional) field: {"HMAC":true}
+- Also if you want to use the AWS CLI to access the bucket specify the following in the Add Inline Configuration Parameters (Optional) field: `{"HMAC":true}`
+- Once the credential has been created, view it and save it away for later use when configuring Composer.

 You will need then to keep a copy of the Service Credentials.
 These are of the form
 ```